REJECT WORSHIP FROM MEN

-As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see mighty acts God has done through you or your ministrations.
+As it happened to Barnabas and Paul, in their excitement and astonishment, people may call you several lofty names when they see many mighty acts God has done by your hands or through you.

-People may even go to the extent of presenting to you the sacrifices – worship, praises or glories that belong to God.
+People may even go to the extent of presenting to you the sacrifices – worship, praises or glories – that belong to God.

 When Barnabas and Paul found themselves being elevated to the position of the gods and were about to be given sacrifices or worship as gods, they vigorously protested and restrained the people.

 They clearly demonstrated to the foolish Lycaonian people that they were men of the same nature, frailties, and weaknesses like them by their passionate words and decisive actions.
-They tore their clothes and cried in the public, before all the people.
+They tore their clothes and cried in the public before all the people.
 They knew that gods would never do that.

 Sadly, many servants of God today are now bearing the lofty or eminent names and titles offered to them by their spiritually immature and undiscerning followers.

-Even, some greedy servants of God today are exploiting their undiscerning followers by demanding for special sacrifices, seeds, gifts, or offerings from the recipients of miracles, healings, or deliverances God did under their ministrations.
+Even, some greedy servants of God today are exploiting their undiscerning followers by demanding for special sacrifices, seeds, gifts, or offerings from the recipients of the miracles, healings, or deliverances God did under their ministrations.

-Beloved, beware of the people who call you by special, loft or eminent names after your ministrations or when they see what God has done through your life or ministry.
-Beware of the spiritually immature or undiscerning people who may offer you the worship, praise or glory due to God as a result of any supernatural manifestation.
+Beloved, beware of people who call you by special, loft or eminent names after your ministrations.
+Beware of spiritually immature or undiscerning people who may offer you the worship, praise or glory due to God after your ministrations.